-- 172. Providers can create their own internal promotional materials, either by adapting the marketing materials supplied by Ipsos MORI or by creating their own artwork. - 173.
+- 177. Providers in England who opt to promote the NSS are required to review the parameters around creating their own marketing materials.5 - 178.
+If they want to providers can still create their own internal promotional materials, either by adapting the marketing materials supplied by Ipsos MORI or by creating their own artwork. - 179.
 All results published via the data dissemination portal (hosted by Texuna) will be anonymised and provided in the form of statistical information only.
 For a provider to receive the open text comments, publication thresholds of a 50% response rate and 10 responses must be adhered to.
 In rare circumstances it may still be possible for those working at a provider to identify individuals through their open text comments.
 For this reason, open text comments may not be quoted in marketing materials.
 These comments are largely for internal purposes only, to identify and develop activities for quality enhancement.
 Open text comments may be paraphrased in marketing materials, as long as they do not identify any individuals and are not attributed to the NSS.
 It is the providers responsibility to ensure that they comply with all GDPR laws and that the NSS data they receive from Texuna is processed in a way that ensures that specific students are not identified.

-174. Adapting Ipsos MORI marketing materials
+180. Adapting Ipsos MORI marketing materials

-Providers are permitted to adapt the Ipsos MORI-supplied marketing materials, however, restrictions apply.
+Providers are permitted to adapt the Ipsos MORI supplied marketing materials, however, restrictions apply.
 The provider's logo and promotional text can only be added to the poster design.
 However, the fundamental content of the poster cannot be adapted and the ratios of the NSS and funder logos cannot be changed.
 Providers wanting to adapt the national campaign will need to request the design files from Ipsos MORI.
 All amended artwork must be sent to nss@ipsos.com for approval to ensure that it remains brand compliant.